-Children with a height of 135 cm can travel in the front seats only if they are wearing adult seat belts that must be adjusted according to their age and weight.
+Children with a height of 4 ft 5 can travel in the front seats only if they are wearing adult seat belts that must be adjusted according to their age and weight.
 Also, pay great attention when installing the child seat in the car.
-In an impact of 15 to 20 kilometers per hour, a child can be severely injured.
+In an impact of 9 to 12 mph, a child can be severely injured.
 Even when wearing a safety belt a child might suffer injuries that can cause death.

 Many parents wonder, after being involved in a car accident, if they need to replace the car seats.
 What they should know is that even a minor accident can affect the car seat and they are advised to replace it.
 Structural integrity may be compromised, some damage cannot be noticed with the naked eye, therefore affecting your child's safety.
 A seat involved in a car accident may not have distinguishable signs of damage, but it surely will not be as effective in a future car crash.
 Also, a damaged part of the car seat may endanger your child's life.